-Living with dementia changes how people experience the world.
-Dementia impacts people in different ways.
-People can experience changes to their memory, intellect, rationality, social skills and physical functioning.
-Many people experience other changes too.
-Changes in how people relate to them.
-People might stop talking to them, staying in touch and inviting them to things.
-That is not dementia, it is discrimination.
 The rights of people living with dementia are the same as the rights of others but the means of achieving inclusivity requires additional support from governments, workforce, communities, and the aged care and disability sectors.

 Building on improving and increasing education about dementia, could be the development of supports and forums to provide greater and easier access to information.
-This reduces barriers and creates support environments for people to discuss dementia, gain an understanding of what are appropriate responses towards dementia, and how to meaningful engage with people living with dementia, their families and carers.
+This reduces barriers and creates supportive environments for people to discuss dementia, gain an understanding of what are appropriate responses towards dementia, and how to meaningful engage with people living with dementia, their families and carers.

 "Councils can support and encourage by simple things like ease of access, disabled parking, ambulant toilets and clear signage.
-How about families "adopting" someone in their own community that they engage with and visit once a week.
-Often contemporary families do not have access to grandparents and this would benefit both parties."
-Former carer
+How about families "adopting" someone in their own community that they engage with and visit once a week." - Former carer

 "Addressing the means for improving prevention / intervention strategies skills, abilities, and resources to refer vulnerable isolated people to caring helpful, community support services.
-Significantly raising awareness of the issues of loneliness and social isolation, training people from a young age with necessary skills to manage someone in distress from isolation and loneliness."
-Carer
+Significantly raising awareness of the issues of loneliness and social isolation, training people from a young age with necessary skills to manage someone in distress from isolation and loneliness." - Carer